Sustainability

 • Swap your business cards out for those made of biodegradable materials, or even eco-friendly plantable business cards using seed paper.

 Many sustainable options are slightly more expensive than their non-green counterparts.
-While the cost may be higher, consider the environmental good you’re doing, and the benefits to your organization’s reputation.
+While the cost may be higher, consider the environmental good you’re doing and the benefits to your organization’s reputation.

 Partner with a carbon offset organization

-Keep in mind some carbon offset organizations aren’t as reliable as others.
+Keep in mind that some carbon offset organizations aren’t as reliable as others.
 If you go this route, make sure you properly vet the company to ensure your efforts and funds are going toward the mission the company is promising.

 Remember: We can’t offset our emissions at a planetary level.
 Carbon offset organizations aren’t a “get out of jail free” card.
 You should still make additional efforts to deliver sustainable events.